google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets.markdown

 You can also use snippets as an alternative to [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet).

-{% include modules/toc.liquid %}
+{% include shared/toc.liquid %}

-{% include modules/takeaway.liquid list=page.takeaways %}
+{% include shared/takeaway.liquid list=page.key-takeaways.snippets %}

 ## Access snippets